MkDay/Binary-Calculator-Post/README.md

 ```

 After doing some research I realized, it is possible to do by using `window` object.
-Since the *operator* variable is just a property of the [`window`](https://developer.mozilla.org/en-US/docs/Web/API/Window "Window - MDN") object, we can access its value using the property key, in this case, it is *operator*.
+Since the *operator* variable is just a property of the [`window`](https://developer.mozilla.org/en-US/docs/Web/API/Window "Window - MDN") object, we can access its value using the property key in dynamic way, in this case, it is *operator*.

 ```javascript
 let res = window[operator](7, 5);